Skip to main content

 The following Clerk components accept a routing prop in order to define the routing strategy:

-There are three routing strategies that can be passed:
+There following routing strategies can be passed:

 Clerk will attempt to select the routing strategy that best integrates with your framework of choice.
 If for some reason the default routing strategy doesn't work for you, use the information below to pick a strategy that will work for your setup.